browserengineering/book/book/accessibility.md

     built-in screen reader to get a feel for what screen reader navigation is like.
-On macOS, type Cmd-Fn-F5 to turn on Voice Over; on Windows, type Win-Ctrl-Enter or Win-Enter to start Narrator.
-Both are largely used via keyboard shortcuts that you can look up.
+On macOS, type Cmd-Fn-F5 to turn on Voice Over; on Windows, type Win-Ctrl-Enter or Win-Enter to start Narrator; on ChromeOS type Ctrl-Alt-Z to start ChromeVox.
+All are largely used via keyboard shortcuts that you can look up.

 To support all this, browsers structure the page as a tree and use that tree to interact with the screen reader.
-The higher levels of the tree represent items like paragraphs, headings, or navigation menus, while lower levels represent text, links, or buttons.
+The higher levels of the tree represent items like paragraphs, headings, or navigation menus, while lower levels represent text, links, or buttons. ^[Generally speaking, the OS APIs consume this tree like a data model, and the actual tree and data model exposed to the OS APIs is platform-specific.]

 This probably sounds a lot like HTML---and it is quite similar!
 But, just like the HTML tree does not exactly match the layout tree,